Mtart9/Portfolio/S&P500_Vizualization/README.md

 1. **Web Scraping**: Scraped ticker symbols and metadata of S&P 500 companies from Wikipedia.
 2. **Data Enrichment**: Used the `yfinance` Python library to collect market cap, dividend yield, closing prices, and other financials.
-3. **Data Cleaning**: Cleaned and structured the dataset using Pandas, with some formatting in Excel.
+3. **Data Cleaning**: Cleaned and structured the dataset using pandas, with some formatting in Excel.
 4. **Visualization**: Imported the cleaned dataset into Tableau to build an interactive dashboard.

 ## 📊 Dashboard Highlights